GLOBAL MARKETS-Asia shares slip as investors ready for end of 2021

 By Scott Murdoch

-HONG KONG, Dec 29 (Reuters) - Asian stocks slipped on Wednesday, following a mixed Wall Street session as the region's investors positioned their portfolios for the new year and continued to grapple with increasing global numbers of Omicron coronavirus cases.
+HONG KONG, Dec 29 (Reuters) - Asian stocks slipped on Wednesday, following a mixed Wall Street session as the region's investors positioned their portfolios for the new year and grappled with increasing global numbers of Omicron coronavirus cases.

-There were losses in Hong Kong .HSI, down 0.6% hurt by declines in mainland tech stocks while Chinese blue chips .CSI300 shed 0.25%.
+There were losses in Hong Kong .HSI, down 0.99% and hurt by declines in mainland tech stocks while Chinese blue chips .CSI300 shed 1.4%.

+In China, the city of Xian entered its seventh day of lockdown on Wednesday after it reported 151 domestically transmitted COVID-19 infections with confirmed symptoms the prior day.

+"Uncertainty over lockdowns and policy concerns mean there can still be downside for the broader China markets," said Selina Sia, head of Greater China equity research at Credit Suisse Private Banking.

-But in Australia, the ASX 200 .AXJO was up 1% early in the session even though the country's most populous state New South Wales announced 11,201 new coronavirus cases.
+But in Australia, the ASX 200 .AXJO closed up 1.21% for the day even though the country's most populous state New South Wales announced 11,201 new coronavirus cases.

 Volatile markets are common in late December as fund managers prepare to rule off their books for the year and holidays thin trading volumes in some major markets like Australia.